Sleep Apnea Mountain View

 - Being male, as men are twice as likely to suffer from sleep apnea compared to women

-Traditionally sleep apnea has been treated with a C-PAP.
-This device firmly wraps around your nose, mouth, and chin (like a pilot mask), and forces air down your throat as you sleep.
-This positive air pressure inflates and opens your airway.
-It also makes many patients feel claustrophobic and unable to sleep.
-Mountain View sleep apnea dentists Dr. Bill Hall, Dr. Tiffany Chan, and Dr. J. Janice Chou treat obstructive sleep apnea with an oral appliance.
-This bio-compatible, FDA-approved, clinically tested device snaps on to your upper and lower teeth and advances your jaw forward.!
+Mountain View sleep apnea dentist Dr. Chris Chui treat obstructive sleep apnea with an oral appliance.
+This bio-compatible, FDA-approved, clinically tested device snaps on to your upper and lower teeth and advances your jaw forward.
+Try to make a snoring sound.
+Now push your jaw far forward and try to make it again.
+You see now how easily Mountain View sleep apnea dentist Dr. Chris Chui can treat sleep apnea!
 Before beginning sleep apnea treatment at Smiles Dental Care, we first need a recent sleep study and a simple in-office evaluation.

-Learn more about oral surgery services when you visit Smiles Dental Care.
-Call Mountain View Dentists Dr. Bill Hall, Dr. Tiffany Chan, and Dr. J. Janice Chou at (650) 964-2626 to schedule a consultation today!
+Learn more about sleep apnea treatments when you visit Smiles Dental Care.
+Call Mountain View sleep apnea dentist Dr. Chris Chui at (650) 964-2626 to schedule a consultation today!